The Coming Messianic Age – Isaiah 2

 saying, ‘My counsel shall stand,

-and I will accomplish all my purpose,’ Isaiah 46:9-10 NKJV
+and I will accomplish all my purpose,’ Isaiah 46:9-10 (NKJV

 Reflection

 Though many trials and tribulations will come, God tells us that we need not worry or fear – He will never leave us nor forsake us.
+Perhaps you are going through a difficult season today.
+If so, may the Lord bless and comfort you.